jnyfah/jnyfah.github.io/_posts/phanes4.md

 On Linux, what took nearly 16 seconds on a single thread now finishes in under 3.
 On Windows, what took over a minute now takes 6 seconds.

 Part 2 gave the biggest structural jump on Windows by introducing parallelism at all.
 Part 4 gave the biggest jump on Linux by getting the steal path out of the way of the threads that were already working well together.
-Part 3 was the awkward middle child on both platforms — better load distribution on paper, but the mutex overhead was eating the gains
+Part 3 was the awkward middle child on both platforms, better load distribution on paper, but the mutex overhead was eating the gains

 ---